sagemath/trac_to_gh/Issue 3570.md

 # Issue 3570: more import improvements to db.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3570

 Original creator: mhansen